bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

             features.append(features_i)
 ```

 <u>Line 1</u> sets up the `stitch` function with `images` as its input.
 The variable `images` (may consists up to an infinite amount) will be the images that we're going to stitch together.
-It is important to note that the `images` list must be taken in according to order as the code will stitch these images from left-to-right, starting from the first image on the list to the next.
+It is important to note that the `images` list must be taken in according to order as the code will stitch these images from left to right, starting from the first image on the list to the next.

 <u>Line 2</u> calculates the number of input images.
 Once we have done that, we call the `detectAndDescribe` function on <u>Line 5</u> for all of our input images.
-This function typically detects keypoints and extracts local invariant descriptors (i.e. SIFT) from all of the images.
+This function detects keypoints and extracts local invariant descriptors (i.e. SIFT) from the images.

-Finally, <u>Lines 6 and 7</u> append the results into our `kps` and `features` matrices.
+Finally, <u>Lines 6 and 7</u> append the resulting keypoints and features into our `kps` and `features` matrices, respectively.

 ### **Step 2**

-Our next step involves using the gathered information (specifically, `kps` and `features`) from Step 1 to match correspondences between images.
+Our next step involves using the gathered information from Step 1 to match correspondences between images.

 ```Shell
         for i in range(0, image_count - 1):